Go in search of the thundering

 into the Ngorongoro Crater to spot lions,

-Join a Maasai chief on a visit to his village, witness a traditional ceremony, and learn firsthand about Maasai culture.
+A Maasai chief invites us on a private visit to his village to witness a traditional ceremony and learn firsthand about the culture.

 Day 5 — Ngorongoro Crater

 Return to the crater floor for breakfast and a morning safari.
 Enjoy an afternoon to relax and watch the sun set over the crater from the lodge.
 Tonight, National Geographic Explorer-in-Residence Louise Leakey or Dr. Fidelis Masao, co-director of the Olduvai Landscape Paleoarchaeology Project, joins us for dinner and a discussion about the groundbreaking paleontological finds in the region.
 Ngorongoro Sopa Lodge (B,L,D)

 Drive to the Olduvai Gorge, where, on a National Geographic-sponsored expedition in 1960, Louis and Mary Leakey discovered Homo habilis, one of the earliest members of the human genus.
 This morning, Louise (the Leakeys’ granddaughter) or Dr. Masao will discuss the family’s legacy and ongoing work at Olduvai Gorge.
 Then take a private tour of the site, or accompany Dr. Masao on a walk through the area where much of his life’s research has been conducted.
 This afternoon, drive to our lodge in the southern Serengeti, looking for lions, giraffes, and leopards along the way.